 integration of Venezuelan Migrants and Refugees in Ecuador: Ongoing support to provide information on protection services, job opportunities and access to decent living conditions to Venezuelan refugees and migrants

-Since 2015, the ongoing political and economic crisis in Venezuela has forced over 5 million people to flee to other countries in search of a better life.
-There are hundreds of thousands of Venezuelan migrants living in Ecuador.
-Many of these migrants lack regular legal status and the protections that come with it.
+Since 2015, the ongoing political and economic crisis in Venezuela has forced over 6 million people to flee to other countries in search of a better life.
+As of 2021, about half a million Venezuelans had moved to Ecuador.

 Bureaucratic delays and political factors make it difficult for Venezuelan migrants in Ecuador to get regular legal status and the protections that come with it.
 Without their documentation, it is hard for them to access Ecuador’s health and education systems.

 Moreover, Venezuelans often face discrimination in the search for safe, dignified housing, as some landlords refuse to rent to them based on their nationality.
 As a result, large groups of Venezuelans live crowded in small, unsafe apartments.
 This was especially problematic during the heigh of the COVID-19 pandemic, when they had no way to keep a safe physical distance or isolate when sick.

 These hardships are magnified by difficulties finding employment or other income-generating activities.
 The economic consequences of COVID-19 and related shutdown measures made it even more difficult for Venezuelan migrants in Ecuador to make a living.

 To respond to these significant challenges, AVSI Ecuador partnered with COOPI to act along three main axes: protection, shelter, and livelihood.

 Multipurpose cash transfer: In each year of the project, 500 families receive a multipurpose cash transfer benefit for three months to help them meet their basic needs so that they can focus on fully integrating and pursuing income generating activities.